Lucy Mecklenburgh: Other work

+In 2013, she was announced as a regular columnist for New! magazine.
+She is signed to Select modelling agency.

-In 2014 Mecklenburgh appeared on Ladies of London (season 1, episode 7) modelling Caprice's line, By Caprice.
+In 2014, Mecklenburgh appeared on Ladies of London (season 1, episode 7) modelling Caprice's line, By Caprice.

+Also in 2014, Mecklenburgh also took part in the BBC One talent show Tumble with professional partner, Billy George.

-In 2015 Mecklenburgh released a clothing range with PrettyLittleThing and modelled in their advertising campaign.
+In 2015, Mecklenburgh released a clothing range with PrettyLittleThing and modelled in their advertising campaign.
 She also put her name to a collection for Ellesse sportswear.
 She opened her own shop, called Lucy's Boutique, and began a fitness business named Results With Lucy.
-In 2013, she was announced as a regular columnist for New! magazine.
-She is signed to Select modelling agency.

-In 2014, Mecklenburgh also took part in the BBC One talent show Tumble with professional partner, Billy George.
-In 2015, her debut book, Be Body Beautiful, was published by Penguin.
+Also in 2015, her debut book, Be Body Beautiful, was published by Penguin.
 In 2016, she did a modelling campaign for Barry M.

 Personal life

 Between 2010 and 2012, Mecklenburgh dated and was engaged to Mario Falcone, but this relationship ended in 2012.
 In 2017, she started dating actor Ryan Thomas, after they met participating in Celebrity Island with Bear Grylls together.
 They have been engaged since June 2019.

 She gave birth to her first child, a boy on 7 March 2020 with fiancé Ryan.
 She gave birth to her second child, a girl, on 29 May 2022.
-Ryan has a daughter Scarlett from a previous relationship with his former co-star actress Tina O'Brien.
+Ryan has a daughter Scarlett from a previous relationship with his former Coronation Street co-star Tina O'Brien.